ShailadhShinde/Identifying-Insincere-Questions-on-Quora/README.md

 </div>
 This project focuses on:

-- Exploratory Data Analysis
--
--
+- Implementation of recurrent neural network layers like BiLSTM, GRU
+- Using word embeddings for text classification
--
+- Advance Preprocessing on text

 #### -- Project Status: [Completed]